SwanHubX/self-hosted/docker/README_EN.md

 🎉 Wow, the installation is complete.
 Everything is perfect.
 🥰 Congratulations, self-hosted SwanLab can be accessed using {IP}:8000
 ```

+### Offline Deployment

+1. **Download Images on a Networked Machine:** On a machine with internet access and a Docker environment, download the necessary images by running the script located at `scripts/pull-images.sh`.
+After the script completes, it will generate a file named `swanlab_images.tar` in the current directory.
+This file contains the compressed archive of all the required images. **Please ensure that the machine used for downloading has Docker properly installed and running.**
+2.  **Transfer the Archive to the Target Machine:** Upload the `swanlab_images.tar` file to your target machine.
+(You can use tools like `sftp` for this purpose).
+3.  **Load Images on the Target Machine:** On the target server, run the command `docker load -i swanlab_images.tar` to load the images from the archive.
+After the loading process is complete, you can verify the image list using the `docker images` command.
+It should display all the images contained in the archive.
+4.  **Install SwanLab:** Proceed with the installation by executing `./install.sh`, following the same steps as the online deployment method.

 ### Configurable Items